chisophugis/lbd/source/globalvar.rst

 The DAG list for a[1] is same.
 The replacement occurs since TargetLowering.cpp::isOffsetFoldingLegal(...) return true in “llc -static” static addressing mode as below.
-In Cpu0 the lw instruction format is “lw $r1, offset($r2)” which meaning load
+In Cpu0 the ld instruction format is “ld $r1, offset($r2)” which meaning load
 $r2 address+offset to $r1.
 So, we just replace the isOffsetFoldingLegal(...) function by override mechanism as below.